rikschennink/conditioner/README.md

 <script src="https://unpkg.com/conditioner-core"></script>
 ```

 ## Setup

-Using Conditioner in a module:
+Using Conditioner in an ES6 module:

 ```js
 import * as conditioner from 'conditioner-core';